browserengineering/book/book/browsersandweb.md

      No CSS!

 [^23]:
      For example, it included the concept of an index page meant for searching within a site (vestiges of which exist today in the “index.html” convention when a URL path ends in /”), and had a WYSIWYG web page editor (the “contenteditable” HTML attribute and “html()” method on DOM elements has similar semantic behavior, but built-in file saving is gone).
-Today, the index is replaced with a search engine, and web page editors as a concept are somewhat obsolete due to the highly dynamic nature of today’s web site rendering.
+Today, the index is replaced with a search engine, and web page editors as a concept are somewhat obsolete due to the highly dynamic nature of today’s website rendering.

 [^24]:
      Also, as you can see clearly, that web page has not been updated in the meantime, and retains its original aesthetics!